hyundai-robotics/doc-hi6-operation/4-service/3-program-conversion/5-rec-conversion.md

 This function is not allowed during a robot operation.
 How to use the coordinate shifting is as follows.

-1. Select [6: Program conversion > 5: Coordinate transformation] menu.
+1. Select [6: Program conversion - 5: Coordinate transformation] menu.
 A setting window for the coordinate shifting will appear.
-2. After setting up, press [**OK**] button.
+2. After setting up, press `[OK]` button.

     ![](../../_assets/tp630/prg-coordinate-modi_eng.png)